Nutritional and Health Benefits of Blueberries

-Because of the phytochemicals like anthocyanins, flavonols, tannins and resveratrol blueberry helps to reduce cancer risk and inflammation.
+- The phytochemicals like anthocyanins, flavonols, tannins, and resveratrol in blueberries may help to reduce the risk of cancer and inflammation.

-It is also believed to help in reducing effects of Alzheimer's disease and general aging related changes.
+- They are also believed to help in reducing effects of Alzheimer's disease and general age-related changes.

-Blueberry benefits in urinary tract infections, maintains normal blood pressure, reduces cholesterol and heart disease risk, improves memory and controls depression.
+- Blueberries may help treat urinary tract infections, maintain normal blood pressure, reduce cholesterol and heart disease risk, improve memory, and control depression.

-Regular consumption of blueberries has shown to increase night vision and provides faster acclimatization to darkness and faster restoration of vision after exposure to bright light.
+- Regular consumption of blueberries has been shown to increase night vision, provide faster acclimatization to darkness, and facilitate faster restoration of vision after exposure to bright light.

-Blueberries provide relief in both diarrhea and constipation.
+- Blueberries provide relief from both diarrhea and constipation.

 - Organically grown blueberries have been found to have higher levels of total antioxidants and anthocyanin content.

-Blueberry juice consumption has been found to improve the memory function in older adults who have faced early memory decline
+- Blueberry juice consumption has been found to improve the memory function in older adults who face early memory decline.

 - New evidence suggests that blueberry consumption reduces the damage to muscles due to over-exercise.